paul-ollis/vim-vpe/docs/guide/user-commands.rst

 VPE provides the |define_command| function as a way to create commands that invoke Python functions or methods.
 In other words, you can define commands that are implemented using Python functions (implementation functions).
 It maps fairly closely to Vim's :vim:`:command`.
-Here is a very trival example:
+Here is a very trivial example:

 .. code-block:: python